scottyeager/Pal/README.md

 # Pal

 `pal` is an AI assistant for terminals.
-The philosophy here is to feel like a classic shell utility with a bit of autocomplete magic.
+The philosophy here is to feel like a classic shell utility with a bit of magic.

-The primary focus will be supporting fish, zsh, and bash on Linux to start.
+To start, `fish` and `zsh` are fully supported and testing is done on Linux only.
 MacOS might just work too.

 Perhaps unsurprisingly, xkcd [has](https://xkcd.com/1168/) elucidated the core situation inspiring this software: